LONGLAB-projects/mobile-pavement-monitoring/README.md

 Step 2:

-- gister this application in the created firebase project.
+- Register this application in the created firebase project.
-- Go to Your created firebase console.
+- Go to your created firebase console.
 - In the center of the project overview page, go to project setting and click the Android icon or Add app to launch the setup workflow.
 - Enter the app’s package name (org.tensorflow.dot) in the Android package name field.
 - Enter the App nickname and Debug signing certificate SHA-1.